Grenoble School of Management: Student life

-GEM Alumni is the association of former students (40,500+) and is represented in several countries (London, Dubai, Hong Kong, San Francisco ...) with local branches, and animates meetings (webinars, business clubs, afterworks ...).
+GEM Alumni is the association of former students (45,000+) and is represented in several countries (London, Dubai, Hong Kong, San Francisco ...) with local branches, and holds meetings.

-The student association GEM Altigliss Challenge organizes (21st edition) each year the student world cup of skiing and snowboarding in Alpin mountains.
+The student association GEM Altigliss Challenge organizes (21st edition) each year the student world cup of skiing and snowboarding in Alpine mountains.

-The school's location (HQ) is multicultural with 130 nationalities and with the nearest foreign cities : Geneva, Switzerland; or with Turin, Italy, and several offices in the World.
+The school's location (HQ) is multicultural with 130 nationalities represented.

-Since 2009 GEM has also hosted the annual "Grenoble Geopolitics Festival" to illustrate Geopolitic impacts and alliances on economics and financial markets.
+Since 2009 GEM has hosted the annual "Grenoble Geopolitics Festival" to illustrate geopolitical impacts and alliances on economics and financial markets.

-GEM has around 7200 students and 600 teaching staff.
+As of 2022 GEM had around 7,200 students and 600 teaching staff.